 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 An ultrasound scan gives you a glimpse of your growing baby.
 The thought of your first ultrasound can make you both anxious and excited.
 Timely ultrasounds also help the gynaecologists gauge the health of the baby inside the womb and confirm a healthy pregnancy.
 If you are nearing the 8th week of your pregnancy, you must be anxious about the upcoming ultrasound.
 Well, don’t be.
 Because in this article, we will share everything you need to know about an ultrasound scan at 8 weeks.
 Let’s begin with why you need one.

-Why Should You Have 8 Week Ultrasound Scan?
+Why Should You Have an Ultrasound Scan at 8 Weeks?

-- To determine the cause of bleeding in a pregnant woman.
+- To determine the cause of bleeding, if any.